RobertScholey98/AutoMate/README.md

 A native mobile application to help people take better care of their cars by keeping a record of their car service history and notifying them when/what services are due.

 Future possibilities include:
+- Analytics based on registered service histories to predict likely non service-item failure points and proactively recommend inspection/preventative maintenance based on the users exact car/age&mileage.
-- opening requests for mechanics to action (making the booking of mechanics easier/cheaper for customers)
+- opening requests for mechanics to action (making the booking of mechanics easier for customers.
+You set a date that you're free and they compete for your business without you lifting a finger).
-- Showing customers how to do the service and providing a link to where they can buy the parts (requires a couple of brand deals/partnerships to be viable without relying on user inputted information being correct).
+- Showing customers how to do the service and providing a link to where they can buy the parts (requires a couple of brand deals/partnerships (haynes, gsfCarParts) to be viable without relying on user-inputted information being correct).

 ## Getting Started